k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 Initiating an action may be done by any of the following 3 methods:

-- right-click on the context menu in the Project Tree
+- right-clicking on the context menu in the Project Tree

 - using the **Fabric** item (top menu bar)